Instructors

 Conservation Framing

 In 2000 Ellie attained the National Gallery of Victoria Trustee Award 2000 for her work in Gum Bichromate printing.
-After some years of research, her Salt Printing Manual is due to be released in 2009.
+After some years of research, her Salt Printing Manual was published in 2011.
 She constantly exhibits her work locally, nationally and internationally.

 Ellie’s work is held in private collection internationally and in the State Library Victoria.
-She is fellow and current president of IPT, a member of AICCM and on the council of BIFB.
+She is fellow and past president of IPT, member of AICCM and AIC.

-Gold Street Studios workshops developed out of a passion and concern that many early photographic processes and techniques were loosing their place in the photographic institutions and art world.
+Gold Street Studios workshops developed (established 1999) out of a passion and concern that many early photographic processes and techniques were loosing their place in the photographic institutions and art world.

 Lynette Zeeng